HeardLibrary/graph-ivr/README.md

 # GraphIVR
 ## A Graph-based Interactive Voice Response (IVR) System

-###Introduction
+### Introduction

 The application configures an interactive voice response (IVR) system based on a directed property graph.
 This application allows you to build complex phone trees by arranging nodes and edges on a graph.
 An advantage of this approach is that it allows less technical users to manipulate the phone tree without needing to interact with the underlying application code.

 The application is written entirely in [XQuery 3.1](https://www.w3.org/TR/xquery-31/) and the graph query language [Cypher](http://www.opencypher.org/).

-###Requirements
+### Requirements

 * [BaseX](http://basex.org/), an open-source XML database with a built-in HTTP server.
 * [Neo4j](https://neo4j.com/), an open-source graph database.
 * [Twilio](https://www.twilio.com/), a cloud-based communications company with support for voice calls.

-###Installation
+### Installation

 * Download the [BaseX HTTP War](http://basex.org/products/download/) and upload it to either a Tomcat or Jetty server.
 If you need an easy way to host BaseX, you may want to try out Servint's [Jelastic PaaS](https://www.servint.net/product/jelastic/), which makes hosting Java applications very straightforward.

-* After you install BaseX on a server, make sure [to change the admin password](http://docs.basex.org/wiki/User_Management) and, if desired, update the [WebDav and REST passwords in the web.xml file](http://docs.basex.org/wiki/Web_Application#Configuration).
-Create a database [by sending a `put` command to BaseX's REST endpoint containing on the name of the database in the URL ](http://docs.basex.org/wiki/REST#PUT_Method).
-Finally, you also need to add support for `mixupdates` in the web.xml file by adding this XML snippet:
+* After you install BaseX on a server
+    * Make sure [to change the admin password](http://docs.basex.org/wiki/User_Management) and, if desired, update the [WebDav and REST passwords in the web.xml file](http://docs.basex.org/wiki/Web_Application#Configuration).
+    * Create a database [by sending a `put` command to BaseX's REST endpoint containing on the name of the database in the URL ](http://docs.basex.org/wiki/REST#PUT_Method); if you 'graphivr' as the name of the database, the PUT request would be `http://localhost:8984/rest/graphivr`.
+    * Finally, you also need to add support for `mixupdates` in the `web.xml` file by adding this XML snippet:

     ```xml
     <context-param>